Piet de Wet

-Pieter Daniël de Wet (18 August 1861, Dewetsdorp, South Africa – 27 February 1929, Lindley, Free State, South Africa) was a Boer general in the Anglo-Boer War (1899–1902) and a younger brother of Boer general and politician Christiaan de Wet.
+Pieter Daniël de Wet (18 August 1861 – 27 February 1929) was a Boer general in the Anglo-Boer War (1899–1902) and a younger brother of Boer general and politician Christiaan de Wet.
 Piet de Wet participated in the Battle of Poplar Grove (7 March 1900), the Battle of Sanna's Post (Sannaspos, 31 March 1900) for the waterworks there, and defeated the 13th Battalion Imperial Yeomanry at Lindley (31 May 1900).
-In July 1900 he surrendered to the British at Kroonstad, Orange Free State.
+In July 1900, he surrendered to the British at Kroonstad, Orange Free State.
+He became a prominent member of the National Scouts helping the British in the last years of the Boer War.

 Early career

 De Wet was born at the farm Nuwejaarsfontein in Dewetsdorp as one of the fourteen children of Jacobus Ignatius de Wet (13 July 1823, Boonjieskraal, Caledon, Western Cape – 1891, Dewetsdorp) and Aletta Susanna Margaretha Strydom (28 February 1828, Caledon – 16 May 1870, Dewetsdorp).
 With his older brother Christiaan he left the Orange Free State in 1879 for the Heidelberg district in the South African Republic.
 Both brothers fought in the First Boer War (1880–1881) at the Battle of Majuba Hill and Piet de Wet participated in the expedition to capture Mampuru II.

-In 1883 he returned to the Free State, settled at the farm Vinkfontein near Lindley and married Susanna Margaretha de Wet (18 September 1865, Kroonstad, Orange Free State, South Africa – 26 August 1924).
+In 1883, he returned to the Orange Free State, settled at the farm Vinkfontein near Lindley and married Susanna Margaretha de Wet (18 September 1865, Kroonstad, Orange Free State, South Africa – 26 August 1924).
 They had five sons and six daughters.
-De Wet represented Midden-Liebensbergvlei-wyk in the Volksraad from 1895 to 1897, moved to Pretoria but came back and became military commander (veldkornet) for Lindley.
+De Wet represented Midden-Liebensbergvlei-wyk in the Volksraad from 1895 to 1897, moved to Pretoria, but came back and became military commander (veldkornet, field cornet) for Lindley.